-His debut book of poetry "Oh God Get Out Get Out" is forthcoming with Write Bloody Publishing in Spring 2017.
+His debut book of poetry "Oh God Get Out Get Out" is out now via Write Bloody Publishing.
 It is a collection of poems that walk through the haunted house of trauma & illness & loss, organize it, and return us to a self & world that is once again habitable.

 He appreciates your concern and well-wishes, but swears he is okay.
 Really.